As mass tourism continues to have negative effects on local businesses and homes, sustainable tourism in Spain takes on increasing importance.

 As a food-focused tourism company, we pride ourselves on promoting responsible travel in Spain by visiting local, mostly family-run establishments on our food tours.
 These are some of our guests’ favorite stops—all of them have been around for generations and are true authentic institutions!

-3. See the sights by bike
+3. See the Sights by Bike

 Many major cities like Madrid, Barcelona and Seville have city-wide bike rental systems.
 Members who pay for the service can take and leave their bikes at any of the dozens of docking stations all over town.

 If you’re up north, you can’t miss San Sebastian‘s extensive network of cycling paths.
 Known locally in Basque as bidegorris, they snake through the city for more than 30 kilometers.
 Rent one of the city bikes and take a ride!

-4. Escape the city center
+4. Escape the City Center

 Yes, most of the main tourist attractions in any given place tend to be around one general area.
 However, central areas tend to get overcrowded as tourists rush in to see the sights.
 This creates problems such as pollution and traffic for those who live and work in the city.

-Some of the most understated and oldest shops in any city hold the greatest treasures.
-In many cases, they’ve been run by the same family for over a century!
+Some of the most understated and oldest shops in any city hold the greatest treasures, and in some cases, have been around for over a century.
 Many cities, such as Madrid and Barcelona, reward those businesses for their longevity by placing a special plaque outside.
 If a shop has that prized plaque, you can rest assured that you’ll be supporting a hard-working family of locals who have been in the business for generations.